 Their socio-political structure included a hierarchy of priests, elites, artisans and farmers.
 The Maya religion regards the world as a quadrangle supported at the corners by deities known as bacab, and at center by a giant Ceiba tree that reaches from the sky to Xibalba, the underworld.
 Their deities such as Kinich Ahau (sun god), Chac (rain god) and Ix Che (goddess of healing) were equally benevolent as they were malevolent.
 Sacred books like the Popol Vuh also provide us with descriptions of Maya creation myths and the important role of the underworld.
 The Maya developed a logo-syllabic system of writing that incorporated hundreds of hieroglyphic symbols and was used primarily for recording important historical events.
 This information was inscribed on stone monuments, wooden lintels, ceramics and in codices – books produced from bark paper.
 Their artisans produced decorative pottery, murals, figurines, whistles and carvings in jade, obsidian, slate human and animal bone.

-Source – Dr. Jaime Awe – Belize Archaeological Commissioner
+Article by – Dr. Jaime Awe – Belize Archaeological Commissioner and Professor at Northern Arizona University.

 © Copyright Belize.com Ltd.